 We spend thousands of dollars every year on our homes to make them beautiful and functional.
 While having the right decor and tools can add style and utility, you should declutter your home, instead.
 There are numerous decorating techniques that I’ve tried to create a pleasing and comfortable environment, but decluttering is the most satisfying way that I’ve found.
-This is my tutorial on how you can make your home into the best that it can be with some simple decluttering tips, routines, and steps.
+This is our tutorial from Clutter Trucker on how you can make your home into the best that it can be with some simple decluttering tips, routines, and steps.

 What You Should Do Before You Start Decluttering